Generating attraction image...

 Top 5 Facts

-- During the Cold War, the gate stood in the no-man's land between East and West Berlin, becoming a symbol of division.
+- During the Cold War, the Brandenburg Gate was located in the no-man's land just behind the Berlin Wall, symbolizing the division between East and West Berlin.
+It became a powerful symbol of reunification when the wall fell in 1989.

 Attraction is recommended in